 Long-time campaigners for political reform also criticized the president?s proposed constitutional assembly, fearing it could be dominated the country's political parties. ?It would be a way for Brazil?s political elite to dominate the debate,? says M?rlon Reis, director of the Movement to Combat Electoral Corruption (MCCE), a network of over 50 civic organizations dedicated to curbing corruption in Brazil.

+At a meeting Monday with Rousseff, the MCCE and other members of civil society demanded that a plebiscite be held within 45 days to decide on which type of change was best for Brazil.
+Congress would then be asked to vote the most popular proposal into law without the need for a drawn-out constitutional assembly.
+The president promised to study the idea. ?
 Should that not happen, they have promised to continue a campaign to gather up the millions of signatures needed to turn their own proposal into a constitutionally sanctioned ?popular initiative,? which allows citizens to present bills to Congress for a vote once they have backing from one per cent of the electorate.
 Given Brazil?s large population, that would amount to almost 1.5 million signatures, but backers of the proposals say they would need more to force it through a reluctant Congress.

 The president's proposal might yet be made redundant by a society stirred into action and no longer willing to follow the lead of their political leaders.